slightlyoutofphase/staticvec/README.md

 Contributions/suggestions/etc. very welcome!

 **Minimum supported Rust version:** due to the use of const generics, this is a nightly-only crate at the moment.

+**General note on the versioning of this crate:** all new releases of `StaticVec`, be they major, minor, or patch, can and should at all be times assumed as simply better in some way than the previous version and thus completely safe to upgrade to.
+In the not-especially-likely-due-to-the-nature-of-the-crate event of an actual "breaking change", the change in question will be very explicitly noted and described in this readme.

 A basic usage example: